Prep notebook: Sidney hosts Scottsbluff in key Class B girls basketball matchup

 Sidney, ranked No. 3 in this week’s Omaha World-Herald state poll, hosts No. 7 Scottsbluff for the second time this year.

 Scottsbluff (15-4) has been just as hot.
-Actualy, a few games better.
+Actually, a few games better.

-The Bearcats have rolled 11 straight since a three-game losing skid ended in md-December.
+The Bearcats have rolled 11 straight since a three-game losing skid ended in mid-December.

-Sidney led from the start in the last matchup between the programs.
-The Raiders beat Scottsbluff 61-37 on Dec.
+Sidney led from the start in their last matchup.
+The Raiders beat Scottsbluff 61-37 Dec.
 3 in the championship game of the Western Conference tournament.

 People are also reading…